Two Tracts on Government

-Two Tracts on Government is a work of political philosophy written in 1660 by John Locke but remained unpublished until 1961.
+Two Tracts on Government is a work of political philosophy written from 1660 to 1662 by John Locke.
+It remained unpublished until 1967, 263 years following the death of Locke in 1704.
 It bears a similar name to a later, more famous, political philosophy work by Locke, namely Two Treatises of Government.
 The two works, however, have very different positions.

+The book supports authoritarian policies in matters of religious worship, and it was largely written as a refutation to Edward Bagshaw's ideas about religious toleration.
+Later in life, Locke embraced liberal and anti-authoritarian views.